-In Permit Year 2 (2019-2020), Halifax developed a draft IDDE bylaw for passage at Town Meeting.
-The June Town Meeting was postponed due to COVID-19 public health crisis, so Halifax will work pass the bylaw in Permit Year 3.
-The bylaw will meet the requirements of the 2016 MS4 Permit, including the authorities listed above, and will be in place as soon as feasible, once Town meeting is rescheduled.
+In Permit Year 2 (Fiscal Year 2020), Halifax developed a draft IDDE bylaw for passage at Town Meeting.
+The June Town Meeting was postponed due to COVID-19 public health crisis, so Halifax passed the bylaw at the rescheduled Town Meeting in September 2020.
+The IDDE bylaw meets the requirements of the 2016 MS4 Permit, including the authorities listed above.
+Halifax is currently working to implement edits to the bylaw proposed by the Massachusetts Attorney General and will finalize the bylaw as soon as feasible, once Attorney General edits are implemented.